AVAILABLE IN SUMMER 2015

 Rider University & Grand Bank, N.A. off their Veteran Entrepreneurship Training Program for the second year

 |Dr. Ronald Cook speaks to the class, session 2014||Students listen, participate in classroom discussion, summer 2014|

 Registration is now open for our second session of Veteran Entrepreneurship Training for Summer 2015

 Register Now!
 Slots are limited as registration is on a first come, first serve basis, and space is limited.
-If the class becomes full, please still feel free to apply as we will keep you on a wait list in case something changes with an existing participant and a space becomes available.
+Our class is currently full, but please still feel free to apply as we will keep you on a wait list in case something changes with an existing participant and a space becomes available.
 You must be a veteran to be eligible to participate and have a business concept to pursue.

 About the Program

 The Center for Entrepreneurial Studies at Rider University will be offering a free, eight week entrepreneurship program in the summer of 2015.
 This program will have veterans develop a business plan to explore a venture idea or guide an existing business, and will take place at Rider's Lawrenceville campus.
 It will be run in two phases.
 Phase one will have veterans develop their business concept.
 This concept must be finalized before moving onto phase two, the full business plan creation process.
 Only veterans whose business concept is approved by the program can move into phase two because to build a business plan at this rapid pace, it has to come from a solid concept.
 Included in this business plan development program are two additional workshops: one on accounting fundamentals and the other on business research skills.

 The class size is limited to 20 students to allow for instructor feedback and individualized attention, which is vital during the business plan creation process.

 Upon completion of the program, veterans will receive one year of mentoring as they pursue their venture dreams.

 All classes will meet for 3 hours in the evening on the dates indicated below.Phase 1